phenguapo/netchat/README.md

 5. **Chatting:**
 - Once connected, you can start sending messages from the client.
+- For sending files, simply use 'sf < filepath >' (remove<>)
-- Messages will be displayed on the server and broadcasted to all connected clients.
+- Messages and files will be displayed on the server and broadcasted to all connected clients.
 - Use Ctrl+C to exit both the server and client.

 ## Notes